espocrm/documentation/administration/bpm-activities.md

 ### Resolution

-It's possible to read the resolution of the passed user task within diverging gateways or conditional events, making ramification in the process flow.
+It's possible to check the resolution of the passed user task in diverging gateways or conditional events, making ramification in the process flow depending on the resolution.
 User Task resolution is avaible in conditions of geteways and conditional events.

 ### Canceling

 Created User Task can be canceled by a process.
 There are two ways:

 1. Using 'Update Created Record' action (within Task activity), setting 'Is Canceled' field to 'true'.
-2. Using interrupting boundary event (attached to User Task activity) (since advanced pack 2.4.0).
+2. Using interrupting boundary event (attached to User Task activity).

 ![User Task](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/task-user.png)